SalzmannM/CIP-Project/README.md

 ## Project Overview

 This project analyzes job advertisements within the Swiss public sector using data scraped from [publicjobs.ch](https://publicjobs.ch).
-It is submitted as part of the CIP module (Coding in Python) at HSLU — Master in Applied Information and Data Science.
+It is submitted as part of the CIP module (Data Collection, Integration and Preprocessing) at HSLU — Master in Applied Information and Data Science.

 ## Research Questions